CodeShadowing95/alx-higher_level_programming/0x0A-python-inheritance/README.md

 The built-in function <code>super</code> is used to call the <code>__init__</code> method from the base class, essentially calling any overridden method of the base class.</br>
 <h2>Examples</h2>
 0- get the list of available attributes and methods of an object</br>
+1- ceate a class MyList that inherits from list</br>